Welfare schemes’ deadlines advanced ahead of ’24 polls

 The government’s strict monitoring of capital expenditure and welfare programmes during that period saw front-loading of budgeted expenditure and the same approach has continued, he added.
 The official attributed India’s strong economic recovery post-pandemic, growing by 7.2% in 2022-23 (provisional estimates), to this approach.
 Much of the economy’s growth is powered by government spending.

 On June 4, 2021, while reviewing the capital expenditure performance of various ministries and central public sector enterprises (CPSEs) under them, finance minister Nirmala Sitharaman said that enhanced capex will play a critical role in revitalising the economy post-pandemic and encouraged ministries to front-load their capital expenditure.
 That year (2021-22), the Union budget provided a capital outlay of ₹5.54 lakh crore, a sharp 34.5% jump over the budget estimate of 2020-21.
-In 2023-24, the budget has provided a capital outlay of ₹XXXX crore.
+In 2023-24, the budget has provided a capital outlay of ₹13.70 lakh crore, including grants-in-aid to states.

 The third official said the government’s focus on front-loading capex is guided purely by economic considerations.
 “However, it had a multiplier effect.
 It helped in creating demand, providing jobs, and eventually generating resources for welfare work.”